sinorga/phx_template/README.md

 `make release`

-To test the image with db at local:
+To test the image with db at local: (First time db image up may failed, the workaround is try again.)

 `make run`

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+## Deploy

+Before the Ansible involved, You can deploy the docker image manually with required environment variables (refer to `config/docker.dev.env`).

 ## Todo

 - [X] Build release Docker image.
-- [ ] Production DB init and migration
+- [X] Production DB init and migration
 - [ ] Ansible for handling secret, ie. cookie, ...
 - [ ] CircleCI for running test
 - [ ] CircleCI for build image